kharann/Kharann/README.md

 ### Howdy 👋

-- 🎓 just finished my Master's Degree in Software Engineering at NTNU.
+- 🎓 I just finished my Master's Degree in Software Engineering at NTNU.
 - 👷 I'm a developer which pretty much likes everything from backend/frontend to Software Architecture and process.
 - 🐧 I'm a Linux and DevOps enthusiast.
 - 🌱 I'm currently learning more about Go, Microservices, Domain Driven Design, and Clean Architecture.